Frequently Asked Questions

 Is there a fee for publishing in Spora?

 Yes.
 Spora is an open-access journal that is published both online and in print.
 As with all open-access journals, Spora has an Article Publication Charge (APC) to offset the cost of online and print publication.
-For details, please see the Spora online store.
+The standard APC of $105 covers up to 15 pages and 2 figures with color images.
+Additional pages will be charged $12 per page, and additional color figures will be charged $9 per figure.
+Payment is made via the Spora online store.

 Is Spora an indexed journal?

 Yes.
 Currently, Spora is indexed by Google Scholar and is in the process of being indexed by other such listings.

 Is there a page limit for manuscripts submitted to Spora?

 The standard APC covers a publication-ready manuscript of up to 15 pages; however, articles larger than 15 pages are published with an additional surcharge.

 Congratulations.
 This means that your manuscript has gone through a rigorous review process successfully.
 You will soon be contacted by the Editorial Manager with instructions on how to get your manuscript ready for publication, an invoice for the APC, and a tentative date for the "Online Publication Ahead of Print".
 Once your article appears in print, your Corresponding Author will be sent a copy of the issue in which your article appeared.
 You can always purchase additional copies for your own keeping.